Apply for Financial Aid

 Hill College reserves the right to request information on a student even if the student is not selected for verification.
-All student's applying for federal or state aid will be required to complete an institutional application, and all student's must have a completed admission file before any aid will be awarded.
+All students applying for federal or state aid will be required to complete an institutional application, and all student's must have a completed admission file before any aid will be awarded.

 Determination of Financial Need and Eligibility

-The amount of financial aid that a student is eligible to receive will be determined by the 'Estimated Family Contribution' (EFC) that is calculated by the Federal processor and which appears on the SAR and/or ISIR.
+The amount of financial aid that a student is eligible to receive will be determined by the 'Expected Family Contribution' (EFC) that is calculated by the Federal processor and which appears on the SAR and/or ISIR.
 This is the amount that a student and/or his or her family is expected to contribute towards the cost of meeting their educational expenses.
 Another factor that determines the amount of aid that will be received is the 'Cost of Attendance' or 'Cost of Education.'
 This is the amount, as determined by federal and state guidelines, that it will cost the 'average' student to attend Hill College.
-If you feel that you may have extenuating circumstances which might warrant additional expenses being added to your 'Cost of Attendance' budget, contact the Office of Student Financial Aid.
+If you feel that you may have extenuating circumstances which might warrant additional expenses being added to your 'Cost of Attendance' budget, contact the Office of Student Information Services.